Skip to Content

 Custom Endpoint:

-If TREBLLE_GATEWAY_URL is set in environment variables, all data is sent to your specified endpoint:
+If TREBLLE_GATEWAY_URL is set, all data is sent to your specified endpoint:

 export TREBLLE_GATEWAY_URL="https://custom-treblle.your-domain.com"